PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 ![Fedora](fedora-screenshot.png)

 [Fedora Workstation](https://getfedora.org/en/workstation/) is a great general-purpose Linux distribution, especially for those who are new to Linux.
 It is a semi-rolling release distribution.
 While some packages like GNOME are frozen until the next Fedora release, most packages (including the kernel) are updated frequently throughout the lifespan of the release.
 Each Fedora release is supported for one year, with a new version released every 6 months.
+The distribution takes an "upstream first" approach and ship packages with minimal downstream patching, and the patches are done in a sensible manner which does not break functionality [like Debian](https://github.com/keepassxreboot/keepassxc/issues/10725).

 With that, Fedora generally adopts newer technologies before other distributions e.g., [Wayland](https://wayland.freedesktop.org/) and [PipeWire](https://pipewire.org/).
 These new technologies often come with improvements in security, privacy, and usability in general.